Shahar Azulay Founder and CEO

 If you see this error code, check the commands inside your container image for typos or undefined arguments or flags.
 You should also ensure that permissions settings are configured properly.

-Exit code 143
+Exit Code 143

 Exit code 143 happens when a container receives the SIGTERM signal.
 This is a signal sent by the operating system that tells a container to shut down.